CEI-lab/ece3400-2017/docs/tutorials/Eagle/Eagle_Tutorial.md

 ![](./images/Board_Init.png "How a newly created board looks")

-The best way to start working on a board is to start placing your components on the board area in an intuitive way.
+The best way to start working on a board is to just start placing your components on the board area.
 As you start moving parts around, you will gain a better sense of where each part needs to go.
 The board layout does take some creativity, as there is not set formula for laying out PCBs.
-The goal should be to get everything in as small an area as possible, but not so small as to make routing difficult or impossible.
+The goal should be to get everything in as small an area as possible, but not so small as to make routing too difficult or impossible.
 Other factors should as be taken into consideration, such as with crystals for microcontrollers, which need to be placed in close proximity to their connected capacitors.
 There are many factors that may affect PCB design, included below is a short list with some of the more relevant ones to this class.
 * Mounting the PCB
 * PCB manufacturing process
 * Signals sensitive to noise
 * High current
+* Capacitance of traces/board
 * High frequency signals
 * Thermal constraints